jwisemanca/biReports/webelements/readme.md

 ### webElements Can be Used by Report Developers To:

-1. Embed different types of web controls into a Crystal report.
+1. Embed different types of web controls into a Crystal report to create a custom prompt interface.
-1. Develop a custom prompt page to target one or more Crystal Reports.
 1. Create dashboard-style reports with more interactivity.
 1. Develop an interface for write-backs to the database, using target reports based on a stored procedure.
 1. Create a workflow to pass filtered & selected data to another report.
-1. Create a reporting jump page or navigation page.
 1. Customize, hide, or suppress the Crystal Reports viewer toolbar.
-1. Develop reports which can create an email using report data.
+1. Develop reports which can create an email utilizing report data.
 <br>

 ![wepic](/webelements/admin/weembcontn.png)